 Though the particular Grey Gradient lenses we tested aren't polarized, the Erika come in a wide variety of colors — in both lenses and frames — many of which are polarized.
 The flexible metal arms add comfort on the face but are a tad bit loose for securely wearing on the top of your head.
 The grey lenses appeared more of a purple hue, though we found ourselves enjoying the extra style and contrast it provides.
 Though a bit pricey, these shades delivered a top-notch performance across the board for less than many others

 Native Eyewear Acadia

 Threading the needle between fashion and function, the Native Eyewear Acadia are a great value.
 They have large lenses that bring exceptional clarity and contrast to your vision.
 Their snug-fitting frames and face-hugging base curve bring the lenses right up to the face, creating some of the best coverage of any pair we tested.
 Embedded Cushinol nose pads and bow grips seem to fade into the feel of the frames when dry, activating their impressive holding power at the first hint of sweat.
-Built for performance, the Acadia have just enough flair and intrigue to not leave style in the dust.
+Built for performance, the Acadia have just enough flair and intrigue to earn a few style points as well.
 They also come with one of our favorite zippered cases.

 Read review: Native Eyewear Acadia